Purpose

 3. Implementing User Interfaces

-• Your GET /movies endpoint should sort the results by average rating (server-side).
+/moviesendpoint should sort the results by average rating (server-side).- Update your

 const aggregate = [